Termindev/Way-to-Russia/olymp-notes.md

 # What and How?
 This document includes Olympiads where international students can participate, most of the data here is from google searching, emailing and mainly the site of the Olympiad itself, if you notice any mistakes, feel free to contact (Contact information below).

-You should use this document as a quick reference to check the olympiads that suit you and start prepairing for them, it is recommended to also do extra reasearch since there's many semi-online (read [olympiad formats](#olympiads-sorted-by-format)) made by universities that weren't included here, however I tried to include all and every olympiad I encounter during my research, and it'd be appreciated if you help with this document as well.
+You should use this document as a quick reference to check the olympiads that suit you and start preparing for them, it is recommended to also do extra research since there's many semi-online (read [olympiad formats](#olympiads-sorted-by-format)) made by universities that weren't included here, however I tried to include all and every olympiad I encounter during my research, and it'd be appreciated if you help with this document as well.

 # Olympiads sorted by format
 ## Fully online: